The Abelian-Nonabelian Correspondence for $I$-functions: Introduction

-{\bf Acknowledgements.} Thanks to Robert Silversmith for explaining quasimaps to me in a concrete way, and to Yongbin Ruan for helpful discussions.
-Thank you to Jonathan Wise, Damiano Fulghesu, and Matthew Satriano for helping me fill a gap in an earlier version of this paper.
-Finally, this project was supported in part by NSF RTG grant 1045119.
+Thanks to Robert Silversmith for explaining quasimaps to me in a concrete way, and to Yongbin Ruan for helpful discussions.
+Thank you to Jonathan Wise, Damiano Fulghesu, Matthew Satriano, and Martin Olsson for teaching me enough algebraic geometry so I could write this paper rigorously.
+An anonymous referee provided many helpful comments and corrections.
+This project was partially supported by NSF RTG grant 1045119 and an NSF Postdoctoral Research Fellowship, award number 200213.